bemson/genData/README.md

 ### Normalize

 genData translates anything into a normalized _dataset_ (i.e., an array of identical objects).
-Below demonstrates how to normalize an object and nothing.
+Below demonstrates how to normalize an object and nothing at all.

 ```js
     // normalize an object-literal